From university research studies to part-time jobs, there are plenty of opportunities to make extra money on campus. See what's open.

 Study on cannabis, memory

-In this study, CUChange researchers want to understand how varying levels of cannabinoids (e.g., THC and CBD) impact things such as memory and cognition to better understand the effects of varying levels of cannabinoids.
+The CU Change Lab (part of the Institute for Cognitive Science and Department of Psychology and Neuroscience) is looking for volunteers.
+In this study, researchers want to understand how varying levels of cannabinoids (e.g., THC and CBD) impact things such as memory and cognition to better understand the effects of varying levels of cannabinoids.

-Participants will be compensated $20 per hour (approximately $150 for 7.5 hours).
+Participants will be compensated approximately $195 for 7.5 hours.
 You may be eligible to participate if you:

 - Have used cannabis for at least one year